John-Dig/roboger/README.md

 Test: outputs 150 values
 Code: robo(149);
 Expected Output: 0,Beep,Boop!,Won't you be my neighbor?,4,5,We all have different gifts!, 7,I don't wear sweaters,I'm a robot,9,0, Beep,Boop!,Won't you be my neighbor?,4 {...}
+-robo temp has to repeat numb times
+-need to determine functional logic to branch off

+-roboTemp array has to use branching
+-roboTemp has to have 2 digit numbers

  .95
 Test: now outputs contingent on index number CONTAINING specific digit.